 - The first rating—the “W” (for “winter”) after the number—represents the cold temperature viscosity.
 For example, an oil rated 5W flows better at lower temperatures than a 10W oil.

-Since snow blowers operate exclusively in cold weather, they typically use SAE 5W-30 weight oil, which ensures the engine will start in cold weather.
-Make sure to check the maintenance section of the snow blower’s operating manual for the proper oil weight.
+Since snow blowers operate exclusively in cold weather, they typically use SAE 5W-30 weight oil, which ensures the engine will start at low temperatures.
+Make sure to check the maintenance section of your operating manual for the proper snow blower oil weight for your machine.

 Synthetic vs. Standard

 Not all 5W-30 engine oils are the same.
-Some engine oils are synthetic, which means they use higher quality base oils than conventional oils.
-Synthetic oils can generally withstand higher temperatures and resist breakdown better.
-This means synthetic oil lasts at least 50 percent longer than conventional oil, so the snow blower probably will require less-frequent maintenance.
+Some engine oils are synthetic, which means they use higher-quality base oils than conventional oils.
+Synthetic lubricants can generally withstand higher temperatures and resist breakdown better.
+This means synthetic oil in a snow blower will last at least 50 percent longer than conventional oil, so you’ll probably need to perform less frequent snow blower maintenance.

 Versatility

-The 4-cycle engine oil that snow blowers use is the same oil used in any 4-cycle engine, which means it also can be used in lawn mowers, power washers, and even cars and trucks.
-The 5W-30 oil provides adequate protection not only during the colder months but also in warmer months, thanks to a high-temperature viscosity rating.
+The 4-cycle engine oil that snow blowers use is the same oil used in any 4-cycle engine, which means it’s also an appropriate oil for lawn mowers, power washers, and even cars and trucks.
+5W-30 oil provides adequate protection during both cold and warm weather.

 FAQs

-Yes, synthetic oil can be used, and it may be the best oil for a snow blower.
+Yes, synthetic options are likely the best oils for snow blowers.
 Synthetic oils are refined to run cleaner, leaving fewer deposits in the engine.
 Many also include additives that clean grime and sludge from the engine to improve performance.

 Yes.
 Snow blowers, like cars, are 4-cycle engines, so they use the same type of motor oil.
-Make sure to use a motor oil weight with a low-temperature viscosity rating, such as 5W-30.
+Use a motor oil weight with a low-temperature viscosity rating, such as 5W-30, since snow blowers must run during cold weather.

 Snow blowers operate in frigid temperatures, so the most important factor to consider is viscosity.
-Use motor oil with a low-temperature viscosity rating, such as 5W-30 or 5W-20, to ensure the snow blower starts easily and runs smoothly.
+Use motor oil with a low-temperature viscosity rating, such as 5W-30, to ensure the snow blower starts easily and runs smoothly.

 Adding too much oil to a snow blower, or any 4-cycle engine, will cause the oil to rise and come in contact with other moving parts around the engine, aerating the oil and creating a huge mess.